Trade with Auckland

 Crown land purchasing was slow in Hauraki after 1840 and stopped altogether in the late 1850s because of Māori opposition.
 After 1865 the Native Land Court introduced a new land tenure system based on the ownership and sale of individual interests, which undermined tribal management and ownership of land.
 The Māori population in the region dropped to about 1,500 in the 1880s.

 The Crown proclaimed exclusive right of purchase over large areas of Hauraki from 1872 to 1897.
-Sometimes divisive and questionable methods were used, such as giving credit to individuals which was secured by land owned collectively, and then taking the land if they were unable to pay.
-On the open market Māori land might have fetched higher prices.
+Sometimes divisive and questionable methods were used, such as giving credit to individuals which was secured by land owned collectively, and then taking the land if they were unable to pay their debts.
+Māori land might have fetched higher prices on the open market.

-In the early 2000s about 2% of Hauraki remained under Māori ownership, consisting mainly of blocks at Kennedy Bay, Mataora and Manaia.
+In the early 21st century, about 2% of Hauraki remained in Māori ownership.
+This land was mainly at Kennedy Bay, Mataora and Manaia.

 All that glitters